network-box/nbyum/README.md

 modules he has activated, which is a very different thing from listing packages.

+**Note:** Some packages and/or security modules are hidden by default.
+Use the `--show-hidden` option to display them.

 ### Obtaining informations

 The case for `pkginfos` is also very similar to all the above, except that we